 Tom handles between 70 and 100 matters every year, assisting clients in making thoughtful and appropriate decisions about coverage.
-In the vast majority, litigation does not become necessary, but where it ensues, Tom is prepared to assist his clients in efficiently and effectively defending their decisions based upon the prelitigation assistance he offered during the claims investigation.
+In the vast majority, litigation does not become necessary, but where it ensues, Tom is prepared to assist his clients in efficiently and effectively defending their decisions based upon the pre-litigation assistance he offered during the claims investigation.

-Tom’s experience trying cases in state and federal courts as well as before the Georgia Office of Insurance and Safety Fire Commissioner has shaped the way he handles matters for his clients, communicates with them about their cases and works to advance their interests.
+Tom’s experience trying cases in state and federal courts, as well as before the Georgia Office of Insurance and Safety Fire Commissioner, has shaped the way he handles matters for his clients, communicates with them about their cases and works to advance their interests.

 Tom has an intimate understanding of how insurance companies work, which helps him to effectively meet their legal needs.
-His experience with insurance company auditors also has further refined his approach to client service and efficiency.
+His experience with insurance company auditors has refined his approach to client service and efficiency.
 In addition, he shared his knowledge with insurance professionals by teaching Chartered Property Casual Underwriter (CPCU) and Associate in Claims (AIC) courses, as well as instructing at industry seminars sponsored by the Insurance Committee for Arson Control (ICAC), the Property & Liability Resource Bureau (PLRB), and numerous regional and local organizations.
 This experience not only helps insurance professionals understand the law, but it also helps Tom deepen his knowledge of insurance industry concerns and trends, which he, in turn, uses in his practice.

 - American Bar Association

 - Defense Research Institute